StarManTheGamer/poly-newdocs/docs/objects/ui/UIHVLayout.md

 ---
+title: UIHVLayout
+description: UIHVLayout is the base class of all UI layout elements.
 icon: polytoria/UIHVLayout
 weight: 100
 ---

 # UIHVLayout

-:polytoria-UIHVLayout: UIHVLayout is the base class for all UI layout elements.
+:polytoria-UIHVLayout: UIHVLayout is the base class of all UI layout elements.

 {{ inherits("UIField") }}